Mickelson Trail Bike Tour

 Elevation

-In the morning visit Wind Cave National Park, location of one of the longest and most complex caves in the world.
+Our first (van) stop is in Hot Springs at The Mammoth Site, an active paleontological dig where we pay a visit to the fossils of 61 woolly mammoths from the Ice Age.
+From there, we shuttle to Wind Cave NP, one of the longest and most complex caves in the world.
 The Lakota (Sioux), who live in the region, spoke of a hole that blew air, a place they consider sacred as the site where they first emerged from the underworld.
 In 1881, brothers Tom and Jesse Bingham heard wind rushing out from a 10-inch hole in the ground.
 According to the story, when Tom looked into the hole, the “wind” (exiting cave air) blew his hat off of his head.
 A mining company purchased the land but when it turned up no valuable mineral deposits the project turned to tourism.
 This was the first cave in the world to be designated a national park.
-Continue on the Mickelson Trail from Pringle to Legion Lake Lodge for the night.
+We shuttle through the park, spend some time at the visitor’s center and view the Bingham’s original cave opening.
+NOTE: There is not time to do the cave tour.
+From there we continue cycling on the Mickelson Trail from Pringle to Legion Lake Lodge for the night.

 Day 03